-July 23d,-The Beagle anchored late at night in the bay of Valparaiso, the chief seaport of Chile, When morning came, everything appeared delightful.
-After Tierra del Fuego, the climate felt quite delicious-the atmosphere so dry, and the heavens so clear and blue, with the sun shining brightly, that all nature seemed sparkling with life. view from the anchorage is very pretty.
+July 23rd.-The Beagle anchored late at night in the bay of Valparaiso, the chief scaport of Chile.
+When morning came, everything appeared delightful.
+After Tierra del Fuego, the climate felt quite delicious-the atmosphere so dry, and the heavens so clear and blue with the sun shining brightly, that all nature seemed sparkling with life.
+The view from the anchorage is very pretty.
 The town is built at the very foot of a range of hills, about 1600 feet high, and rather steep.
 From its position, it consists of one long, straggling street, which runs parallel to the beach, and wherever a ravine comes down, the houses are piled up on each side of it.
+The rounded hills, being only partially protected by a very scanty vegetation, are worn into numberless little gullies, which expose a singularly bright red soil.
+From this cause, and from the low whitewashed houses with tile subject has lately been treated excellently by Mr. Hayes, in the Boston Journal (vol. iv. p.
+426).
+The author does not appear aware of a case published by me (Geographical Journal, vol. ix. p.
+528), of a gigantic boulder embedded in an iceberg in the Antarctic Ocean, almost certainly one hundred miles distant from any land, and perhaps much more distant.
+In the Appendix I have discussed at leagth, the probability (at that time hardly thought of) of icebergs, when stranded, grooving and polishing rocks, like glaciers.
+This is now a very commonly received opinion; and I cannot still avoid the suspicion that it is applicable even to such cases as that of the Jura.
+Dr. Richardson has assured me, that the icebergs off North America push before them pebbles and sand, and leave the submarine rocky flats quite bare: it is hardly possible to doubt that such ledges must be polished and scored in the direction of the set of the prevailing currents.
+Since writing that Appendix, I have seen in North Wales (London Phil.
+Mag., vol. xxi. p.
+130) the adjoining action of glaciers and of floating icebergs.

-The rounded hills, being only partially protected by a very scanty vegetation, are worn into numberless little gulleys, which expose a singularly bright red soil.
-From this cause, and from the low. whitewashed houses with tile roofs, the view reminded me of St. Cruz in Teneriffe.
-In a northeasterly direction there are some fine glimpses of the Andes: but these mountains appear much grander when viewed from the neighbouring hills; the great distance at which they are situated can then more readily be perceived.
+roofs, the view reminded me of St. Cruz in Teneriffe.
+In a north-easterly direction there are some fine glimpses of the Andes: but these mountains appear much grander when viewed from the neighbouring hills; the great distance at which they are situated, can then more readily be perceived.
 The volcano of Aconcagua is particularly magnificent.
-This huge and irregularly conical mass has an elevation greater than that of Chimborazo; for from measurements made by the officers in the Beagle, its height is no less than 23,000 feet.
+This huge and irregularly conical mass has an elevation greater than that of Chimborazo; for, from measurements made by the officers in the Beagle, its height is no less than 23,000 feet.
 The Cordillera, however, viewed from this point, owe the greater part of their beauty to the atmosphere through which they are seen.
 When the sun was setting in the Pacific, it was admirable to watch how clearly their rugged outlines could be distinguished, yet how varied and how delicate were the shades of their colour.